National Islamic Front: With al-Nimeiry regime

-In 1983, Tarabi used his position as Attorney General to push for the strict application of sharia.
+In 1983, al-Tarabi used his position as Attorney General to push for the strict application of Sharia.
 "Within eighteen months, more than fifty suspected thieves had their hands chopped off.
 A Coptic Christian was hanged for possessing foreign currency; poor women were flogged for selling local beer."
-Mahmoud Mohammed Taha, an Islamic intellectual who had reinterpreted Islamic law in a more liberal direction and opposed the new sharia laws was hanged in January 1985.
+Mahmoud Mohammed Taha, an Islamic intellectual who had reinterpreted Islamic law in a more liberal direction and opposed the new Sharia laws was hanged in January 1985.
 In March 1985, the leadership of the Muslim Brotherhood was charged with sedition.
-This came, in part, because al-Nimeiry had grown suspicious of their banking power.
-This official condemnation of the group proved temporary though as President Nimeiry had lost support of the Sudanese people and the military so was consequently overthrown.
+This came, in part, because Nimeiry had grown suspicious of their banking power.
+This official condemnation of the group proved temporary though as President Nimeiry had lost support of the Sudanese people and the military and was consequently overthrown.
 An attempt at democracy followed his overthrow and the organization attempted to use this to their advantage.
 In the 1986 elections their financial strength and backing among university graduates still gave them only ten percent of the vote and therefore a third-place position.
 They made up for this by increasingly gaining support of the military during a time of civil war.
-The well educated status of their leadership, Turabi was one of the best educated men in Sudan, also gained them prestige.
+The well educated status of their leadership, al-Turabi was one of the best educated men in Sudan, also gained them prestige.

 1989 coup

-In 1989, the southern rebels, Sudan People's Liberation Movement signed an agreement with the democratic government that included provisions for a cease-fire, the freezing of the sharia (which the non-Muslim south opposed), the lifting of the state of emergency, and the abolition of all foreign political and military pacts and proposed a constitutional conference to decide Sudan's political future.
-On March 11, 1989, Prime Minister Sadiq al-Mahdi formed a new governing coalition that included the Umma party, the DUP party, and representatives of southern parties and the trade unions.
-The NIF refused to join the coalition because it was not committed to enforcing the sharia.
+In 1989, the southern rebels, Sudan People's Liberation Movement (SPLM) signed an agreement with the democratic government that included provisions for a cease-fire, the freezing of the Sharia (which the non-Muslim south opposed), the lifting of the state of emergency, and the abolition of all foreign political and military pacts and proposed a constitutional conference to decide Sudan's political future.
+On March 11 1989, Prime Minister Sadiq al-Mahdi formed a new governing coalition that included the Umma Party, the Democratic Unionist Party (DUP), and representatives of southern parties and the trade unions.
+The NIF refused to join the coalition because it was not committed to enforcing the Sharia.

-On June 30, 1989 this government was overthrown by Colonel (later General) Omar al-Bashir who was committed to imposing the sharia law and to seeking a military victory over the SPLA.
-While some NIF leaders, including Turabi, were placed under house arrest following the coup as part of the internal power struggle that brought President Omar Hasan Ahmad al-Bashir to power, they were soon released.
+On June 30 1989 this government was overthrown by Colonel (later General) Omar al-Bashir who was committed to imposing Sharia law and to seeking a military victory over the Sudan People's Liberation Army (SPLA).
+While some NIF leaders, including al-Turabi, were placed under house arrest following the coup as part of the internal power struggle that brought al-Bashir to power, they were soon released.